type of companies in India

 Those who promote and manage public companies assume those obligations.
 Corresponding to those obligations there are some rights, which the law recognizes as inherent in the members of the public who subscribe to shares of the company.

-One Person company (OPC)
+One Person Company (OPC)

 “One person company (OPC)” are one of types of private limited companies in India used mostly by single individual, professionals, skilled person.

-The Companies Act, 2013 provides for a new types of pvt ltd company in India, in the form of One Person company (OPC), the introduction of OPC in the legal system is a move that would encourage corporatization of micro businesses and entrepreneurships.
+The Companies Act, 2013 provides for a new types of pvt ltd company in India, in the form of One Person Company (OPC), the introduction of OPC in the legal system is a move that would encourage corporatization of micro businesses and entrepreneurships.

 In India, in the year 2005, the JJ Irani Expert Committee recommended the formation of OPC.
 It had suggested that such types of limited companies in India, may be provided with a simpler legal regime through exemptions so that the small entrepreneur is not compelled to devote considerable time, energy and resources on complex legal compliances.